Battle of Satala (530): Background

-Mihr-Mihroe began assembling his forces near the Byzantine border fortress of Theodosiopolis (Erzurum).
-According to Procopius, his army composed mostly of levies from Persian-ruled Armenia and Sunitae from the northern Caucasus, as well as 3,000 Sabirs.
-The Byzantine commanders were Sittas, who had just been promoted from magister militum per Armeniam to magister militum praesentalis, and his successor in the former post, Dorotheus.
+Mihr-Mihroe assembled his forces near the Byzantine border fortress of Theodosiopolis (modern-day Erzurum).
+According to contemporary historian Procopius, the Persian army was composed mostly of levies from Persian-ruled Armenia and Sunitae from the northern Caucasus, as well as 3,000 Sabirs.
+The size of the Persian army was 30,000.
+The Byzantine commanders were Sittas, who had just been promoted from magister militum per Armeniam to magister militum praesentalis, and Dorotheus, his successor in the former post.
 As soon as news of the ongoing Persian preparations reached them, they sent two of their guards to spy on them.
-One was captured, but the other returned with information that allowed the Byzantines to launch a surprise attack the Persian camp.
+One was captured, but the other returned with information that allowed the Byzantines to launch a surprise attack on the Persian camp.
 The Persian army scattered with some loss, and after looting their camp, the Byzantines returned to their base.